-• Publication of Business Trends and Information for Partners and Interested Parties : SE-ED is one of the leading publishing companies in Thailand.
+• Publication of Business Trends and Information for Partners and Interested Parties: SE-ED is one of the leading publishing companies in Thailand.
 This results in sufficient database and Information Technology system that indicates trends as well as the efficiency and productivity of the publishing industry.
 This enables us to develop and strengthen the publishing industry.
 It also enables the branch managers to use the information to benchmarking as well as choose the Best Practice in the industry.

 The company has previously announced this useful information at the annual 'Best Information in Publishing Industry' in which has been hosted since 2004 onward.
 The company believes that by publicizing useful information, it will sustainably and efficiently improve and develop the publishing industry.
-In 2011, the annual 'Best Information in Publishing Industry 2010' was held at Makkawanrungsan auditorium, Thai Army Club Viphavadi with the participants of 400 people.

-- Ethical Business Operation : The company has operated the business by adopting the principles of good governance.
+- Ethical Business Operation: The company has operated the business by adopting the principles of good governance.
 The details and information associated with stockholders and investors are available to certify the ethics and morality in business operation.
-Individuality is encouraged to file a complaint regarding products, insufficient service, immoral and unethical operation of board of directors and staff at comment@se-ed.com, sbc@se-ed.com, or to independent director at id@se-ed.com. - The Business Ethics and Moral Principles : The company is determined to corporate the business with morality and ethics.
+Individuality is encouraged to file a complaint regarding products, insufficient service, immoral and unethical operation of board of directors and staff at comment@se-ed.com, sbc@se-ed.com, or to independent director at id@se-ed.com. - The Business Ethics and Moral Principles: The company is determined to corporate the business with morality and ethics.
 We trust in our commitment.
-Our business is operated under the laws and regulations with principles, values and standards, not taking advantage nor causing any inequality to business partners and customers. - Strong Objectives Against Rights Violation : The company has solid regulations and policy against any the production and the distribution that considered breaching rights.
+Our business is operated under the laws and regulations with principles, values and standards, not taking advantage nor causing any inequality to business partners and customers. - Strong Objectives Against Rights Violation: The company has solid regulations and policy against any the production and the distribution that considered breaching rights.
 We have also encouraged our partners, writers and others to understand and aware of the copyrights and rights violation.
 For example, the seminar entitled 'Copyrights: You Should Know' was held to publicize and promote the awareness of copyrights.